In politics and sports, losing hurts!

-The re-election of President Obama this week has elated his supporters and succored the tele-slaves eager to forget the tide of political sewage that washed across their screens.
+As we reported in 2012, the re-election of President Obama elated his supporters and succored the tele-slaves eager to forget the tide of political sewage that washed across their screens.

-What about the losing side?
-How do they feel?
+There will be plenty of losers at the World Cup.
+So how does the losing side feel — in sports and politics?
 This question seemed so logical that we were shocked to find a wave of academic unconcern about the subject.
 As one political scientist wrote us while declining to discuss the issue, “I guess not many care about the losers…”

 The Monday-morning quarterbacking began before the Champagne had even gone flat in Chicago: Had Mitt Romney been too conservative/liberal?
 Too mainstream/fringe?